gustawho/plasma5-applets-plastweet/README.md

 * Dialog to search and add GIFs

 ### TODO:
-* Convert text input to std::string (Twitcurl takes std::string, but QML only returns QString and similar)
-* Fix the connection between QML and C++
 * Add a progress bar
 * Native notifications support
 * Implement media upload